What is CLAT?

 - Dr. Ram Manohar Lohiya National Law University, Lucknow (RMLNLU)

-- Rajiv Gandhi National University of Law, Punjab (RGNUL)
+- Rajiv Gandhi National University of Law, Patiala (RGNUL)

 - Chanakya National Law University, Patna (CNLU)

-- The National University of Advanced Legal Studies, Kochi (NUALS)
+- National University of Advanced Legal Studies, Kochi (NUALS)

-- National University of Study and Research in Law, Ranchi (NUSRL)
+- National University of Study & Research in Law, Ranchi (NUSRL)

-- National Law University and Judicial Academy, Assam (NLUJAA)
+- National Law University & Judicial Academy, Assam (NLUJA)

 - Damodaram Sanjivayya National Law University, Visakhapatnam (DSNLU)

-- Tamil Nadu National Law School, Tiruchirappalli (TNNLS)
+- The Tamil Nadu National Law School, Tiruchirappalli (TNNLS)

 Eligibility for the Undergraduate Programme